TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

 <img src ="images/retiring_titles_table.png" width="40%" height="20%">

 ### Deliverable Two
 Next it is necessary to find those who are candidates for the mentorship program.
 These mentors will need to be sufficient in number to train future new employees hired to replace retirees.
 Initially, the prospective mentorship list was filtered to include all employees by title whose birthdays fall between January 1 - December 31, 1965.
-The following query is provided in the event of future needed refinement:
+The following query is provided in the event of future refinement:

       ```
       SELECT DISTINCT ON (e.emp_no) e.emp_no,